 LSCO Testing Center

 Email: Victoria.Norville@lsco.edu or TestingCenter@lsco.edu

 Before taking the TSIA2 Assessment it is required that you review the test format and sample questions.

-You can review sample test questions by visiting these links:.
+You can review sample essays by visiting WritePlacer Guide with Sample Essays

 From the Student Portal you can:

 - Access tutorials for the highlighter, calculators, keyboard and mouse

 - Access and share your scores with institutions